Sunday, September 28, 2014

 Boyhood

 The movie opens with a 7 year-old Mason Evans Jr. (played by Ellar Coltrane) lying in the grass and staring at the clouds.
 It ends with that same actor 12 years later stating an inanity that he considers profound.
 That is the shtick of this movie.
 Over a 12 year period, the same core of actors filmed for 46 days, so about 4 days a year.
-To watch the kids grow up before you it pretty cool but that doesn’t make a film; that makes home movies.
+To watch the kids grow up before you is pretty cool, but that doesn’t make a film; that makes home movies.
 If this exact same film was made all at once with multiple actors playing Mason at the various ages of development, it would be widely panned as a boring, going nowhere coming-of-age stinker.
 The shtick is all this movie has.

 Mason starts off as a cute kid but develops into a lost teenager who looks surprisingly unkempt but somehow attracts hot girls.
 So many scenes go nowhere.
 At one point, we see Mason being bullied in the boys’ restroom and that’s an end of that.
 There is no resolution, no response on his part, just a move to the next part of his life.
 By the end, Mason is a youth who seems to shrug his shoulders to show emotion and many of his lines include “I guess” or “I don’t know.”